 - Mix in the lime juice, rice vinegar, and maple syrup.

 - Rinse and drain the chickpeas.

-- In a small bowl, mix the Sriracha, rice vinegar and soy sauce.
+- In a small bowl or jar, mix the Sriracha, rice vinegar, and soy sauce.

-- Grab a skillet or frying pan and roast the chickpeas until they get are firmer and a bit brown (8-10 minutes).
+- Grab a skillet or frying pan and roast the chickpeas until they get are firmer and a bit brown (about 5 minutes).
 You’ll need to toss them continuously, so don’t leave the pan unattended.

 - When the chickpeas are browned, add the sauce, mix well and allow the sauce and chickpeas to simmer for 2-3 minutes.

-- Line the bottom of your bowls with chopped spinach.
-Add the chickpeas and rice pilaf to each bowl.
+- Line the bottom of each bowl (or plate) with chopped spinach.
+Add the chickpeas and lemon rice to each bowl.
 Add the carrots and any additional fresh veggies you desire.